 3. A Breath of Fresh Air

-There are also ways to create “No-Turn” piles such as building a tumbler or simply building your compost pile to circulate air (although I recommend flipping if you’re using a good amount of green material.)
+There are also ways to create “No-Turn” piles such as building a tumbler or simply building your pile to circulate air (although we recommend flipping if you’re using a good amount of green material.)

-- No water comes out and it crumbles apart when you open your hand: The compost is too dry.
+- No water comes out and it crumbles apart when you open your hand = Compost is too dry.

-- Water comes out: The compost is too wet.
+- Water comes out = Compost is too wet

 5. Power in Numbers